 Some critical metrics can be used when it comes to evaluating the performance of the business that you have in the best way.
 We are going to be talking about one such metric and it is known as the fill rate.

-Well, it should be the way that you service the customers in the first place.
+Well, it should be the way that you service the customers in the first place for the customer satisfaction.

 So, it can be said without a doubt that it is a critical metric for sure.
 This certainly has a profound impact on the relationship that you have with the retailers of yours.